DataQualityCommittee/dqc_us_rules/README.md

 The DQC ruleset files are part of each [downloaded release archive (v5 or later)](https://github.com/DataQualityCommittee/dqc_us_rules/releases) as .zip files in the folder "dqc_us_rules".
 Copy the "dqc_us_rules" folder to your environment to run them locally, or reference them from the Internet using this format `https://github.com/DataQualityCommittee/dqc_us_rules/`***raw***`/`**vMajor.Minor.FixRelease**`/dqc_us_rules/dqc-us-`**TaxonomyYear**`-V`**MajorRelease**`-ruleset.zip` when running the plugin from the command line (see below).
 The extracted files for US GAAP Taxonomies from 2015, 2016 and 2017 are also in the "dqc_us_rules" folder as the reference implementation for the DQC rules.

 The minimum parameters that need to be passed are the following:
 * **`--plugins xule`** : Loads the DQC plugin.
 When running with an SEC filing, the SEC transformations are also needed for Inline XBRL filings.
 Both plugins can be specified using **--plugins "xule|transforms/SEC"**.
 The pipe character `|` separates the plugins.
-Specifying the SEC transforms plugins will have no affect on traditional XBRL filings, so it can included for all SEC filings.
+Specifying the SEC transforms plugins will have no affect on traditional XBRL filings, so it can be included for all SEC filings.
 * **`-f`** : The location of the instance file to be evaluated.
 This will take a zip file, XML instance or inline XBRL file.
 * **`--xule-run`**  or **`-v`**: Instructs the processor to run the rules.
 The **-v** option will run all Arelle validations including the DQC rules.
 The **--xule-run** option will only run the DQC rules.